- Jobber Blueprint /

 14. Benjamin Franklin Plumbing

-Benjamin Franklin Plumbing’s blog content offers expert tips to consumers and professionals on a variety of topics like pipes and sewers, tubs and showers, drains, pumps, and so much more.
+Benjamin Franklin’s blog content is a gold mine of useful, practical tips.
+Here, you’ll find expert tips on a variety of topics like pipes and sewers, tubs and showers, drains, pumps, and so much more.

-Each category has tons of valuable articles, making this blog a prime example of a successful plumbing content marketing strategy.
+Each category has plenty of valuable articles, making this blog a prime example of a successful plumbing content marketing strategy.

 Must-read: Buying an older home?
 Ask about these common plumbing issues